-In this study, we presented the salinity characteristics of the Mediterranean Sea in the upper 300 m deduced from various products including reanalysis and gridded observational datasets released by Copernicus Marine Service.
-The products with dynamically constructed ocean reanalysis and objectively analysed observations show significantly large spread at the beginning of the period of investigation while the uncertainty reduces possibly with the emergence of ARGO profilers which allowed a wider spatial and higher frequency sampling in the ocean.
+In this study, we presented the salinity characteristics of the Mediterranean Sea deduced from various products including reanalysis and gridded observational datasets released by Copernicus Marine Service which allowed us to reach more robust outcomes.
 The mean salinity with its anomaly and trend is computed and analysed in the entire basin as well as in the western and eastern basins for all the datasets separately and averaged.
 The spatial maps of the mean and the spread of the salinity are depicted and discussed.
 The overall results show a salinification of the Mediterranean Sea agreeing with earlier studies (e.g., Skliris et al. 2018).
 The subbasin scale investigation shows negative salinity anomalies in the western basin in the upwelling regions, which may imply stronger upwelling events, and waterway following the north African coast, which may be a consequence of the freshening North Atlantic water masses (Holliday et al., 2020).
 There is a large spread in the salinity estimates among different products, which reduces with the introduction of the Argo profilers in the data assimilation components of the reanalysis systems.
 Besides the large spread, considering the reported discrepancies in the salinity measurements after 2016 (Barnoud et al., 2021), it is essential to use all available information sources for a more accurate state estimate and uncertainty quantification.

-Data availability
+148 Data availability

-All datasets used in this article can be obtained from the Copernicus Marine Service catalogues as described in Table 3 with their names, temporal coverages, and documentation.
+- All datasets used in this article can be obtained from the Copernicus Marine Service catalogues as described in Table 3 with - their names, temporal coverages, and documentation.

-178 Acknowledgments
+151 Acknowledgments

-- 179 This study has been conducted using EU Copernicus Marine Service Information.
-This work has been funded through the - 180 EU Copernicus Marine Med-MFC Service Lot n.
+- 152 This study has been conducted using EU Copernicus Marine Service Information.
+This work has been funded through the - EU Copernicus Marine Med-MFC Service Lot n.
 21002L5-COP-MFC MED-5500.